-3101 East Main Street consists of approximately 1.5 acres and is located between East Main Street and the Virginia Capital Trail to the north and south, and Gillies Creek and Nicholson Street right-of-way to the west and east.
-The property is a component of the Lehigh & Intermediate consensus plan, as shown in the 2017 Richmond Riverfront Plan amendment (pp. 197 & 199).
+East Main Street, between Gillies Creek and Nicholson Street.
+This portion of East Main Street is a component of the Lehigh & Intermediate consensus plan, as shown in the 2017 Richmond Riverfront Plan amendment (pp. 197 & 199).

 Master Plan and Zoning